 Insadong / Samcheong-dong

 Insadong and Samcheong-dong were home to the elite aristocratic families during the Joseon Dynasty.
 Therefore, these two areas are rich in culture and you will find an interesting amalgamation of charming Korean traditional houses, Korean art galleries, restaurants, teahouses, fashion boutiques, majestic palaces, artisan cafes, and fashion boutiques.
+A good place to stay in this area would be CenterMark Hotel, which is a nice basic hotel located conveniently near the majestic palaces and Bukchon Hanok Village.

 Read more: 8 Things to Do in Itaewon